mmaalo/nodejs-the-complete-guide/notes.md

     - Event Loop (Keeps running as long as there are event listener registered)
         - Is in theory single threaded, but node takes advantage of the OS and there are modules to enable multithreading.
         - process.exit will end the event loop, thus stopping our server.

+## 03-33:
+### Parsing Request Bodies

+Streams & Buffers
+- Example: Incoming Request
+- Stream --- reqpart1 --- reqpart2 --- reqpart3 --- reqpart4 ---> Fully Parsed
+    - Start working on the Data early
+    - We don't work on the data stream itself, but on the buffer.